City of Dinuba, California

 OpTerra Energy Services developed and installed a special, ballast-supported photovoltaic system that didn’t penetrate the top of the landfill.
 A power purchase agreement financial structure was put in place so the city benefits from predictable electricity rates over 20 years — helping offset increases in sewage fees.

 The new solar system decreases energy demand without increasing energy costs.
-The landfill has become useful again, and the long-term fiscal benefits of the energy savings program enable the city to pass savings on to its citizens.
-The long-term fiscal benefits of the energy savings program enable the city to pass savings on to its citizens, who also enjoy a healthier environment, thanks to a substantial reduction in greenhouse gas emissions.
+The landfill has become useful again, and the long-term fiscal benefits of the energy savings program enable the city to pass savings on to its residents.
+Now, Dinuba residents benefit from a healthier environment with a substantial reduction in greenhouse gas emissions.